microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

      You will be prompted to authorize this connection with Azure credentials.
 Disable pop-up blocker in your browser if you see a blank screen after clicking OK, and retry the step.

-     > If your subscription is not listed or to specify an existing service principal, click the link in the dialog which will switch to manual configuration mode and follow the [Service Principal creation](https://blogs.msdn.microsoft.com/devops/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/){:target="_blank"} link.
+     {% include tip.html content= "If your subscription is not listed or to specify an existing service principal, click the link in the dialog which will switch to manual configuration mode and follow the [Service Principal creation](https://blogs.msdn.microsoft.com/devops/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/){:target=\"_blank\"} link." %}

      ![azureendpoint](images/azureendpoint.png)